Traeger-GmbH/codabix-docker/README.md

 ### Overriding more settings parameters

-Starting from `traeger/codabix:1.0.3` it is now possible to override the default project settings by passing JSON data via the environment variable `CODABIX_PROJECT_SETTINGS`.
+It is possible to override the default project settings by passing JSON data via the environment variable `CODABIX_PROJECT_SETTINGS`.

 ```
 docker run -d -p 8181:8181 --env CODABIX_PROJECT_SETTINGS="{'ProjectName': 'My Codabix Project'}" traeger/codabix:latest
 ```

-In this way you can e.g. use Codabix in a docker-compose stack with an MySQL back end database:
+This way you can e.g. use Codabix in a docker-compose stack with an MySQL back end database:

 ```
 version: "2"
 services:
   codabix:
-    image: traeger/codabix:latest
+    image: ghcr.io/traeger-gmbh/codabix:latest
     ports:
       - "8181:8181"
     volumes: